-At LCU we love to be active and supportive in our community.
-Throughout the year we created some fun, interactive events in the community and as well as taking the time to bring some Christmas joy to our seniors.
-Other activities included our annual LCU BBQ, CU Day goodie bags, the Gingerbread House competition, Christmas Handchimes, deliveries to farmers in the field and apple cider for Santa Claus Day.
+At LCU, we love to be active and supportive of our community.
+Throughout the year we created some fun, interactive events in the community, including taking the time to bring some Christmas joy to our seniors.
+Other activities included Random Acts of Kindness week, our annual LCU BBQ, installing new equipment for the playground, the Bounce Back to School event in the park, Christmas Handchimes, deliveries to farmers in the field, and kids crafts for Santa Claus Day.